rheehot/rx-player/doc/api/player_events.md

     - ``frameRate`` (``string|undefined``): The video framerate.

 A null payload means that video track has been disabled.
-/!\ On Safari in _DirectFile_, a video track may have been disabled by user but still playing on screen.
+:warning: On Safari in _DirectFile_, a video track may have been disabled by user but still playing on screen.
+The standard says that no video track might be selected on a video track list.
+Hence, it may be a bug in Safari.

 <a name="events-availableAudioBitratesChange"></a>
 ### availableAudioBitratesChange ###############################################